stained glass - simple.jpg

 “You don’t have a thriving community of faith if you’re not involved in the issues of the day,” Bishop Perry says.

-Recognized as a leader in the movement toward sensible and safe gun culture, Perry was elected a co-convener of Bishop’s United Against Gun Violence and has since helped lead several responses to gun violence in Michigan.
+Recognized as a leader in the movement toward sensible and safe gun culture, Perry was elected a co-convener of Bishop’s United Against Gun Violence.
+She spearheaded statewide responses to gun violence in Michigan that resulted in several new laws to improve gun safety and add historic protection for domestic violence survivors.
 Perry is working to bridge divides in race and the secular world by launching a Spirituality and Race initiative throughout the diocese that includes education and conversation surrounding racial justice, reparations, and reconciliation.
-In addition, her expression of ministry also gives focus for equality in voting rights and LGBTQ+ full inclusion worldwide.

 Bonnie Anne Perry was born in San Diego, California.
 As the daughter of a career Marine officer, she has lived in Hawaii, Virginia, Massachusetts, New York, New Jersey, and Illinois.
 She earned a bachelor’s degree in Biology from the College of the Holy Cross, a Jesuit college in Worcester, Massachusetts.
 After graduation, she served in the Jesuit Volunteer Corps in West Oakland and Skid Row, Los Angeles.

 Feeling called to ordained ministry and wrestling with being a Roman Catholic woman, she followed her call to ministry by matriculating at Union Theological Seminary in New York City where she met her spouse, Susan Harlow.
 In her final year in seminary, Perry was received into the Episcopal Church.
 In addition to her Master of Divinity from Union Theological Seminary, Perry also has a Doctor of Ministry (specializing in Congregational Development) from Seabury Western Theological Seminary in Evanston, Illinois.
+In 2023 she received an honorary Doctor of Divinity from Bexley Hall Seabury Western Seminary Federation in Chicago, IL.

 Following her ordination as deacon and then as priest in 1990 in the Diocese of Newark, Perry served three churches in New Jersey: Christ Church, Hackensack, Christ Church, Ridgewood, and St. Peter’s Clifton.
 In 1992, she moved to Chicago to follow her spouse, who had accepted a seminary faculty position.